roebius/deeplearning_keras2/README.md

 *taxi_data_prep_and_mlp.ipynb*: section "Uh oh ..." has been left out.
 Caveat: running all the notebook at once exhausted 128 GB RAM; I was able to run each section individually only after resetting the notebook kernel each time

-*tiramisu-keras.ipynb*: in order to run the larger size model I had to reset the notebook kernel in order to free up enough GPU memory (almost 12 GB)
+*tiramisu-keras.ipynb*: in order to run the larger size model I had to reset the notebook kernel in order to free up enough GPU memory (almost 12 GB) and jump directly to the model

 #### Left out
 *neural-style-pytorch.ipynb* (found no way to load the VGG weights; it looks like some version compatibility issue)